oracle-quickstart/oci-cloudnative/deploy/basic/README.md

 This creates a `.zip` file in your working directory that can be imported in to OCI Resource Manager.

-### Build Multi-Arch (Example: linux/amd64, linux/arm64)
+### Build to run services locally.
+Multi-Arch (Example: linux/amd64, linux/arm64)

 1. Clone <https://github.com/oracle/oci-quickstart-cloudnative>
 1. From the root of the repo execute the command:

+    * Create the Multi-Arch builder if not already created

         ```shell
-    # Create the Multi-Arch builder if not already created
         docker buildx create --name multibuilder
         docker buildx use multibuilder
         ```

+    * Create the Multi-Arch builder if not already created

+        ```shell
+        docker buildx build --pull --rm --load -t mushop-basic -f deploy/basic/Dockerfile .
+        ```

-    Note: Building Multi-Arch and loading locally (using --load) is not supported by Docker.
+    Note: Building Multi-Arch and loading locally (using --load) currently is not supported by Docker.
 You need to build one platform at time.

     * linux/amd64